asvath/avod/README.md

 # Training of AVOD
 Training of AVOD was done on the KITTI dataset.
 Please refer to [1].
 We trained AVOD to detect cars on the KITTI training set.
 The AVOD model was trained for 120,000 iterations and was then evaluated on the validation set.
 The evaluation metrics, 3D AP and AHS at 0.7 IoU were calculated for every 1,000 checkpoints.
 We obtained the best scores at checkpoint 83,000.
 Our results at checkpoint 83,000 and the results obtained in: https://arxiv.org/abs/1712.02294 (Standard) were comparable.
 Checkpoint 83,000 was thus selected for all our analysis of the performance of AVOD on the CADCD.
-Ensure that your training results are comparable to Standard if you training on KITTI.
+Ensure that your training results are comparable to Standard if you are training on KITTI.

 # Evaluation of AVOD on CADCD (+ tips to run evaluation on other datasets)